Xinyihe123/CourseProject/README.md

 Hongning Wang, Yue Lu and Chengxiang Zhai.
 Latent Aspect Rating Analysis on Review Text Data: A Rating Regression Approach.
 The 16th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'2010), p783-792, 2010.

+The codes in LRR are downloaded from Internet.
+These are references.
+Source: Hongning Wang, Yue Lu and Chengxiang Zhai.
+Latent Aspect Rating Analysis on Review Text Data: A Rating Regression Approach.
+The 16th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'2010), p783-792, 2010.